 Cemintel's ExpressWall Top Hat is a purpose designed rolled steel section for supporting the vertical edges of the panels.
 The unique profile acts to accommodate movement of the sheets at the vertical joints.
 It is designed to be used in conjunction with the ExpressWall Vertical Gasket for added weather resistance.
-The ExpressWall Top Hat is manufactured from galvanised steel (Z275) and is available in 0.75mm and 1.15mm BMT.
+The ExpressWall Top Hat is manufactured from galvanised steel (Z275) and is available in 1.15mm BMT or 0.75mm BMT.